-SUMMARY OF SUPPLY IL DENTIFIED IN SHELA A 2022 (40trategy40 site s with planning permission) Suitable (S1-3) Potentially suitable/ not currently developable (NCD1 & NCD2) Key factors constraining NCD1/NCD2 sites Not suitable (NS) Villages 40trategy4040 in the updated Settlement Hi erarchy Study 2021 T Penkridge 0 1500 Vast majority of sites are in village edge locations, constrained by Green Belt, Safeguarded Land or Open Countryside designations.
+SUMMARY OF SUPPLY IDENTIFIED IN SHELAA 2022 (xvtrategyxv sites with planning permission) Suitable (S1-3) Potentially suitable/ not currently developable (NCD1 & NCD2) Key factors constraining NCD1/NCD2 sites Not suitable (NS) Villages xvtrategyxvxv in the updated Settlement His erarchy Study 2021 Penkridge 0 2025 Vast majority of sites are in village edge locations, constrained by Green Belt, Safeguarded Land or Open Countryside designations.
 Constraint affecting the largest amount of potential supply is Open Countryside.
-3218 Bilbrook/Codsall 29 1981 A large portion of potential supply comes from one site (Site 519), which is either constrained by both Green Belt and Safeguarded Land designations.
-Remaining potentially 40trategy supply comes from Green Belt sites, safeguarded land and sites within the development boundary which are not currently available.
+3218 Bilbrook/Codsall 42 2097 A large portion of potential supply comes from one site (Site 519), which is either constrained by both Green Belt and Safeguarded Land designations.
+Remaining potential supply comes from Green Belt sites, safeguarded land and sites within the development boundary which are not currently available.
 Constraint affecting the largest amount of potential supply is Green Belt.
-3359 Cheslyn Hay/Great Wyrley 123 4238 Wide variety of policy and availability constraints, including development boundary land which is currently not available or is required as employment land under Policy EV1, active quarrying uses, or which are covered by Green Belt or safeguarded land supply designations.
-Green Belt policy constraints affect majority potentially 40trategy supply, of which a significant proportion may not be available due to requiring the re-use of operational quarrying uses.
-1139 Wombourne 0 Wide variety of policy and physical constraints, as well as availability issues, affect potentially suitable supply options.
+3193 Cheslyn Hay/Great Wyrley 123 4328 Wide variety of policy and availability constraints, including development boundary land which is currently not available or is required as employment land under Policy EV1, active quarrying uses, or which are covered by Green Belt or safeguarded land supply designations.
+Green Belt policy constraints affect majority potential supply, of which a significant proportion may not be available due to requiring the re-use of operational quarrying uses.
+1139 Wombourne 0 2779 Wide variety of policy and physical constraints, as well as availability issues, affect potentially suitable supply options.
 Majority of potential supply is village edge sites constrained by either Green Belt or Safeguarded Land designations.
 Part of this is on a large brownfield Green Belt land parcel (Sites 310a&b), but these are currently affected by employment site constraints and availability.
 Constraint affecting the largest amount of potential supply is Green Belt.
 1057 Brewood 0 795 Almost all potential supply is on village edge sites in the Green Belt.
 Constraint affecting the largest amount of potential supply is Green Belt.
 787 Kinver 41 653 Almost all potential supply is on village edge sites in Green Belt or Safeguarded Land.
 Very small amount of supply could come forward in development boundary, but sites not currently available.
 Constraint affecting the largest amount of potential supply is Green Belt.
 95 Perton 0 1709 All sites are in village edge locations in either Green Belt or Safeguarded Land.
 Constraint affecting the largest amount of potential supply is Green Belt.
 951 Huntington 0 546 All potential supply is on village edge sites either in the Green Belt or Safeguarded Land.
 Sites providing the majority of this potential supply (sites 017, 022, 591 and 592) are either adjacent to or partially within the Cannock Chase AONB.
-Constraint affecting the largest amount of potential supply is green Belt (393 dwellings).
+Constraint affecting the largest amount of potential supply is Green Belt.
 69